-All fixed improvements proposed upon a leased or licensed area will require the approval of Council and be vested in Council at the expiry of the lease or licence agreement.
+All fixed improvements proposed upon a leased or licensed area will require the approval of Council and be vested in Council at the expiry of the lease or licence agreement, if not agreed otherwise.

 The removal of any fixed improvements by a lessee or licensee at the expiry or sooner determination of the lease or licence will require the approval of Council.